wlads/reefpoints/source/posts/2014-02-04-ember-conf-ember-for-rails-devs.md

 [![EmberConf](http://emberconf.com/images/header.png)](http://emberconf.com/)

 We invite you to DockYard for a day of learning before Ember Conf in Portland, Oregon.
-We will be offering a one day training session for Rails Developers interested in learning how to build Ember Applications.
+We will be offering a one day training session for Ruby on Rails developers interested in learning how to build Ember Applications.
 Over the course of the day we will teach you the following: